 - It does not bloat your code.

-To install Dublin Core metadata to your website is easy.
-You place it in your HTML header of your page… that is within the <head> right after you add the normal HTML data.
+To install Dublin Core metadata into your website is easy.
+You place it in the HTML header of your page, i.e., within the <head>, right after you add the normal HTML data.

 Here’s what it looks like:

 <meta name=”DC.title” content=”SEO with Dublin Core”>